Lake Overlay Regulations

 WMTP Tree Protection Project

-Updates to Improve Tree Retention on Private Parcels Within Our Local Lake Watersheds
+Updates to Improve Tree Retention on Private Parcels Within Key Lake Watersheds

-WMTP worked behind the scenes for many months during 2022 with RE Sources and Whatcom County staff to develop much-needed revisions to Whatcom County’s Lake Overlay District (LOD) ordinances.
+During 2022, WMTP worked with RE Sources and Whatcom County staff to develop much-needed revisions to Whatcom County’s Lake Overlay District (LOD) ordinances.

-Landowners would typically clear-cut log most or all of a site before building a home on a small portion of the lot.
+Before our revisions, landowners would typically clear-cut log most or all of a site prior to building a home on a small portion of the lot.
 A classic example from Lake Whatcom watershed is shown below.

 This common land clearing approach was easy to do and provided some extra dollars for the cut trees sold.
-But in the larger context of protecting our watersheds for our community, it’s unreasonable and unsustainable.
+But in the larger context of protecting our watersheds for our community, it was unreasonable and unsustainable.

 Our Revised Tree Canopy Rules